erikandersson96/portfolio-project-four/README.md

 ---
 ## Website Design

+### What To Eat - Balsamiq Wireframe

+I created a Wireframe for this project to showcase for my mentor what my design idea for this project would look like using [Balsamiq - wireframes](https://balsamiq.com/) (link).
+But I also created this so I could focus more on designing the actual website instead of having to think to much how the design for this project would look.

+Instead adding all scrrenshots of my wireframe here I have decided that you can take a look at it by this shared link of my wireframe, [What To Eat - wireframe](https://balsamiq.cloud/sxp607p/pbhbjfz) (link).

+### Design

 `Logo design` - Because this website was created with the intention to keep it clean and simple.
 I decided to go with only `“What To Eat”`.
 Because I thought it gives the website a simple and clean look.

 `Background Image` - I downloaded this image from pixabay.com which is a website with free images.
 And I used a white background color to it in case the image wouldn't load.